wghou/tinyworlds/README.md

 ![image](assets/tinyworlds.png)

-TinyWorlds is a minimal autoregressive world model built on Google's [Genie 1 Paper](https://arxiv.org/pdf/2402.15391).
+TinyWorlds is a minimal autoregressive world model built on Google Deepmind's [Genie Architecture](https://arxiv.org/pdf/2402.15391).

-World models need action data in addition to raw video data.

-This constraint means we can no longer train on the entire internet's video data to get scaled models like in Google's [VEO3](https://deepmind.google/models/veo/) because video data has no action annotations.
+Because world models need video data **with action data**, we can't naively train on action-less internet video and scale like in Google's [VEO3](https://deepmind.google/models/veo/).

-Genie solves this problem by inferring the actions between frames with **no prior action data**.
-This is likely the most critical unlock to achieving scale with world models like in [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/).
+Google's [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/) solves this by inferring the actions between frames using **no action data**.

-TinyWorlds is meant to help people understand world modeling and the clever autoregressive, unsupervised method Genie used to achieve **scalable world models**.
+TinyWorlds is meant to help people understand world modeling and the clever autoregressive, unsupervised method Deepmind used to achieve **scalable world models**.

 ## Table of Contents